 Dr. Anson has evolved treatment options for a wide range of periodontal diseases that range from mild to severe.
-Relying on innovative microsurgical techniques, advanced periodontal technology, and decades of training, Beverly Hills periodontist Dr. Anson has provided his patients with exceptional care for everything from deep cleaning to bone regeneration and dental implants.
+Relying on innovative microsurgical techniques, advanced periodontal technology, and decades of training in periodontics, Beverly Hills periodontist Dr. Anson has provided his patients with exceptional care for everything from deep cleaning to bone regeneration and dental implants.

 Non-Surgical Treatment: Scaling and Root Planing

 Gum inflammation is the main symptom for many of our patients.
 The cause of this inflammation is plaque and tartar, which can accumulate on natural teeth or restorations such as crowns and dental implants.
 When caught early, periodontal disease often requires nothing more than a deep cleaning to remove all plaque and tartar and prevent bacteria from damaging the bone and gum tissue.